gomorpheus/morpheus-docs/integration_guides/IdentityManagement/AzureAD.rst

 #.
 Under the ``Role Azure Group Mappings`` secton, you will see role names listed.
 Next to these are text boxes with ``Assertion Attribute Mappings`` inside.
 Enter group object IDs from Azure into these text boxes.
 This will map the Azure AD groups to specific roles in Morpheus
 #.
 Finally, click ``Save Changes`` at the bottom of the page

-Here is an example of the configuration above:
+:Here is an example of the configuration above:
   .. image:: /images/integration_guides/identity_sources/azure_ad_saml/saml_setup_complete.png
-    :width: 20%
+    :width: 60%

 Azure Group Lookups
 ^^^^^^^^^^^^^^^^^^^